 - Chocolate - (milk or Dark) Chopped, Always check the label to be sure that the chocolate does not contain gluten.

 - Xanthan Gum - Used as a binding agent in gluten free baking.
 Essentially acting like gluten keeping everything together.
+You can omit this if your flour blend already contains xanthan gum.

 - Mini Marshmallows - I used mini marshmallows.
 If you prefer you could also use larger marshmallows and pop them in the middle of the cookie for a larger gooey center just add it at the same time as the mini marshmallows directed in the recipe.
 Always check that the marshmallows are gluten free.